brucemack/microlink/docs/el_supplement.md

 ## EchoLink OPEN/OVER Protocol

+(This section only applies to -L/-R nodes that need to receive unsolicited connections from remote stations.)

-One of the challenges of running a peer-to-peer network is the abilty for nodes to pass packets through firewalls.
-This is particularly relevant given the fact that the majority of EchoLink stations are likely sitting behind commodity cable/telco routers that block all unsolicited inbound traffic, for obvious reasons.
-As described above, EchoLink nodes need to pass bi-direction traffic on UDP Ports 5198/5199.
+One of the challenges of running a peer-to-peer network is the limitations on the abilty to pass packets through firewalls.
+This is particularly relevant given the fact that the majority of EchoLink stations are likely sitting behind commodity cable/telco routers that block all
+inbound traffic, for obvious reasons.
+As described above, EchoLink nodes need to pass bi-direction UDP traffic on ports 5198/5199.
 These ports are certainly not "open" by default.

-A closely related challenge relates to the typical NAT architecture that exists in commodity/retail internet service.
+A closely related challenge relates to the NAT architecture that exists in commodity/retail internet service.
 People typically have many devices on their "home" networks, but only a single internet-facing IP address.
-Even if a inbound packet was allowed past a home firewall, how would that packet routed to the right machine on the LAN?
+Even if a inbound packet was allowed past a home firewall, how would that packet be routed to the right machine on the LAN?

 The EchoLink system has implemented a clever mechanism that greatly alleviates both of these issues.

 Understanding this mechanism requires an understanding of dynamic firewall capabilities known as [Stateful Packet Inspection](https://en.wikipedia.org/wiki/Stateful_firewall) and/or [UDP Hole Punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
-A full explanation is beyond the scope of this document, but the key thing to understand is: on most "normal" internet routers **an oubound UDP packet will automatically establish a temporary return "hole" between the target and the original sender**.
-The "hole" being described here includes (a) the firewall opening to allow return traffic **on the same port** and (b) the necessary routing entries to get the return traffic back to the right place on the LAN.
+A full explanation is beyond the scope of this document, but the key thing to understand is: on most "normal" internet routers **sending a UDP packet to a remote address will automatically grant tempoary permission for the return trip.**
+This temporary permission is sometimes called a "hole" bceause it allows a traffic pattern that would not normally be possible.
+The hole being described here includes (a) a firewall opening to allow return traffic **on the same port** and (b) the routing entries needed to get the return traffic back to the right place on your LAN.

 The UDP hole is transient and will only persist as long as the network path is actively being used.
 Once a path becomes innactive the UDP hole is closed.

-EchoLink leverages this feature
+EchoLink leverages this feature to reduce the need for users to manually create firewall rules and/or port forwarding policies.

-The EchoLink system has implemented a clever mechanism to alliviate t
+The general flow is as follows.
+In this description, the "Calling Node" is originating a connection to the "Remote Node" which is a link or repeater (i.e. -L or -R).

+1. Remote nodes poll the EchoLink Server (ex: naeast.echolink.org) every 30 seconds using a special RTCP "PING" packet on the RTCP port.
+The EchoLink Server has port 5199 open for all incoming traffic.
+Because the Remote Server is pinging on a regular basis, a UDP hole is being held open that allows packets to flow from the EchoLink Server to the Remote Node.
+2. The EchoLink Server responds to each PING on the same port, using the UDP hole created in step #1.
+3. When the Calling Node wants to connect to the Remote node, it first sends a message to the EchoLink Server that contains the IP address of the Remote Node it wants to contact.
+Note that a direct connection from the Calling Node to the Remote Node would normally be blocked at this point, which is exactly the problem we are trying to solve.
+Only the EchoLink Server is reachable from the Calling Node.
+4. The EchoLink Server then sends a different RTCP message called an "OPEN packet" to the Remote Server via the UDP hole.
+This packet contains the IP address of the Calling Node.
+5. The Remote Node sends a special RTCP message called an "OVER packet" to the Calling Node.
+**This packet will be blocked by the Calling Node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling Node to the Remote Node on the RTCP port.
+6. Similarly, the Remote node sends a special RTP message called a "McAd packet" to the Calling Node.  **This packet will be blocked by the Calling Node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling Node to the Remote Node on the RTP port.
+6. The Calling Node sends the normal RTCP SDES/RTP oNDATA messages to the Remote Node to establish a QSO.
+This has the side-effect of opening a UDP hole from the Remote Node to the Calling Node.
+7. Now UDP traffic can flow freely between both Nodes, even though no special configurations were made to their NAT tables or firewall rules.
+8. Constant keep-alive traffic flows in both directions in order to keep the transient UDP holes open.

+(Packet details to follow - analysis in process)

 ## EchoLink Proxy Protocol Notes